 Before we get around to the nitty gritties of reviewing our selected list of RAM sticks, lets take a short tour of the current landscape of PC gaming and RAM technology.
 In the following sections, we will explore the different types and configurations of RAM and their suitability for your gaming PC build.

-RAM: How Much Is Too Much?
+How Much RAM is Too Much?

 Generally, the more the merrier is the way to go when it comes to computers and memory capacity.
 The larger the memory size, the easier it is for your PC processor to handle data and do all the important number crunching.
 Still, there is after all a concept of overkill.